Anderson Committee: Legacy

-Anderson Committee signs
+Recommended signs

 These were some of the new motorway signs proposed by the Anderson Committee in 1962.

 Motorway regulation signs

 Due to the new nature of motorways, and the fact they were not intended for certain types of common traffic, the Committee deemed it necessary to state on the sign marking the start of the motorway, what traffic was prohibited.
 It was their goal that when the public becomes more familiar with motorways, that the large, wordy signs would be phased out.

 Sign now recommended to indicate traffic excluded from the motorway.

 Sign to indicate rules governing use of the motorway.

 Sign to give warning of approach to end of motorway.

 Sign to indicate that the motorway regulations no longer apply.
 (Note: Used in service areas.)

 Advance Direction signs

 The Committee also made recommendations regarding the posting of signage on all-purpose roads for directing traffic to the motorways, as well as near and at junctions interacting with slip roads onto motorways.
 Simple signage directing traffic to motorway was to be posted 10 mi or further away.
-A specific sign was designed incorporating two roundabouts, for situations where two separate roundabouts formed an junction onto the motorway.
-During observation of drivers on the Preston Bypass, it was observed that drivers were reluctant to pass through the first roundabout to reach the second one, potentially unware of the next roundabout's existence, resulting in navigational errors.
+A specific sign was designed incorporating two roundabouts, for situations where two separate roundabouts formed a junction onto the motorway.
+During observation of drivers on the Preston Bypass, it was observed that drivers were reluctant to pass through the first roundabout to reach the second one, potentially unaware of the next roundabout's existence, resulting in navigational errors.

 Sign to direct traffic to the motorway from distant points.

 Advance direction sign on the immediate approach to a junction with the motorway.

 Advance direction sign on the immediate approach to a junction with the motorway which incorporates two roundabouts.